The Ohio Psychology Internship Program

 - Crisis to outpatient to incarcerated to return to the community

-- Interns choose sites based on primary training interests and are exposed to all community-based treatment levels through didactic seminars and joint case presentations.
+- Interns provide their service preferences based on primary training interests and are exposed to all community-based treatment levels through didactic seminars and joint case presentations.

 - Interns are provided training experiences that enable them to enter employment in various community and correction settings – including a wide range of community forensic services, inpatient treatment, community mental health, and correction facilities.
 Interns have also been offered positions in forensic waiver post-doctoral programs post-internship!